hamlet-io/docs/docs/getting-started/install.md

     ╞════╪════════════════╪════════════════════════════════════════════════════════════════════════════════════════════════════════════════════════════════╡
     │  0 │ blueprint      │ Provides a detailed representation of everything in a given segment, this includes its parent, environment, product and tenant │
     ├────┼────────────────┼────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┤
-    │  1 │ buildblueprint │ Provides a given deployment units occurrences and their suboccurrences                                                         │
+    │  1 │ buildblueprint │ Provides a given deployment unit's occurrences and their suboccurrences                                                         │
     ├────┼────────────────┼────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┤
     │  2 │ deployment     │ Generates the required documents to deploy a given deployment unit / deployment group combination                              │
     ├────┼────────────────┼────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┤